benchmark

 Google Launches Gemini 3.1 Pro: 77.1% on ARC-AGI-2 and a Bigger Push Into Real Reasoning Workflows

-Google announced Gemini 3.1 Pro (preview), highlighting stronger core reasoning and a verified 77.1% score on ARC-AGI-2.
-The model is rolling out across Gemini API, Vertex AI, Gemini app, and NotebookLM.
-For engineering teams, the key question is not only benchmark performance, but whether the model can reliably handle complex multi-step workflows in production.
+Google announced Gemini 3.1 Pro preview with stronger core reasoning and a verified 77.1% on ARC-AGI-2.
+The real engineering question is whether the model can handle complex multi-step production workflows, not just win benchmarks.

 Reasoning Model on Your Phone?
 Liquid AI Fits LFM2.5-1.2B Into ~900MB — Edge Agents Are Getting Real